What Good PSLE Math Revision Looks Like (vs What Most Students Actually Do)

 The Five Revision Habits That Feel Productive But Aren't

-Left to their own devices, most students gravitate toward topics they're already comfortable with.
-Fractions go well, so they do more fractions.
-Speed is hard, so they avoid it.
-The result is that strong topics get stronger and weak topics stay weak — exactly the wrong outcome.
-The gaps that cost marks are the ones not being practised.
+Left to their own devices, most P5–P6 students gravitate toward topics they're already comfortable with.
+Whole numbers go well, so they do more whole numbers.
+Speed-distance-time is hard, so they avoid it.
+Ratio combined with fractions is painful, so it gets skipped.
+The result is that strong topics get stronger and the topics where PSLE marks are actually lost stay weak.

-A student completes 10 questions, marks them against the answer key, gets 7 right, notes the 3 wrong, and moves on to the next set.
+A student completes 10 questions, marks them against the answer key, gets 7 right, notes the 3 wrong, and moves on.
 This is ubiquitous and nearly useless.
-The 3 wrong answers contained the information that mattered most — why did the method break down?
-Was it a concept gap, an arithmetic error, a misread question?
-Without investigating, the same mistakes reappear in the next test, and the one after that.
+Those 3 wrong answers are the most valuable output of the session — but only if you investigate them.
+Was it a concept gap, a procedure gap, a reading gap, or a pressure gap?
+Each has a different fix.
+Without identifying which, the same mistakes reappear in the next test, and the one after that.

 Full past-year PSLE papers are useful — but only when the foundational gaps have already been addressed.
-Starting with full papers when a child has significant topic gaps produces papers full of red marks, demoralisation, and no useful signal about what to fix.
-The right time for full timed papers is after targeted revision has addressed the weak topics, not instead of it.
+Starting with full papers when a child has shaky fractions or weak model drawing produces papers full of red marks, demoralisation, and no useful signal about what to fix.
+The right time for full timed papers is September onwards, after targeted revision has addressed the weak topics.

 Two hours of the wrong kind of revision is worse than 40 minutes of the right kind — because the two hours creates a false sense of having worked hard, reduces motivation to revisit the same material, and delays the moment when the actual gaps get addressed.
 The question is not "how long did my child study?"
 It is "what got stronger today?"